Best States to Retire 2024

 Economy: 9 Crime/Safety: 24 Lifestyle: 10 Healthcare: 21

-As with neighboring Arkansas, one of the primary attractions of Mississippi is that it is cheap.
+As with neighboring Arkansas, one of Mississippi’s primary attractions is its affordability.
 Mississippi has the lowest overall cost of living in the United States and the fifth-lowest healthcare cost.

-Unlike Arkansas, crime is not a particular problem, as the state ranks around the middle of the pack.
-However, it may not be the healthiest environment for seniors, as life expectancy at age 65 is second lowest in the nation.
+Unlike Arkansas, crime is not a particular problem in Mississippi, which ranks around the middle of the pack.
+However, it may not be the healthiest environment for seniors, as life expectancy at age 65 is the second lowest in the nation.
 Still, while many warm-weather destinations are very expensive, Mississippi might be a low-cost alternative if you want to avoid the cold.

 5. (tie) Florida